Manon Lescaut (Auber)

-Manon Lescaut is an opera or opéra comique in three acts by Daniel Auber to a libretto by Eugène Scribe, and, like Puccini's Manon Lescaut and Massenet's Manon, is based on the Abbé Prévost's novel Manon Lescaut (1731).
-Auber's version is nowadays the least-performed of the three.
+Manon Lescaut is an opera or opéra comique in three acts by Daniel Auber to a libretto by Eugène Scribe, and, like Puccini's Manon Lescaut and Massenet's Manon, is based on Abbé Prévost's novel Manon Lescaut (1731).
+Auber's version is nowadays the least performed of the three.

 Performance history

 The opera was premiered on 23 February 1856 by the Opéra-Comique at the second Salle Favart in Paris.
-It was the first work to be staged by that company that did not have a happy ending.
+It was the first work to be staged by that company that did not have a happy ending, with the death of the heroine on stage pre-dating Bizet's Carmen of 1875.

 It was staged in Liège in 1875, revived at the Opéra-Comique in 1882, and regularly performed in Germany as well as France.
 However, since the dawn of the twentieth century stagings have become something of a rarity.

+It was staged at the Teatro Filarmonico, Verona in 1984 with Mariella Devia as Manon.
+In 1990, a production by the Théâtre Impérial de Compiègne was staged at the Opéra-Comique with the Orchestre Régional de Picardie 'La Sinfonietta' conducted by Patrick Fournillier with Elizabeth Vidal in the title role (her first principal role), Alain Gabriel, René Massis and André Cognet, directed by David Freeman; a video recording of a performance there that September was released by Le Chant du Monde.
+It was produced at the Wexford Festival in October 2002, conducted by Jean-Luc Tingaud, and featured Ermonela Jaho as Marguerite.

 In North America, the opera was performed in 2006 by the Lyric Opera of Los Angeles at the Los Angeles Theatre.

-In 1990, it was staged at the Opéra Comique de Paris with the Picardy Sinfonietta in Amiens conducted by Patrick Fournillier.
-Next year the live recording of the opera was released by the French label Le Chant du Monde.
-Another stage performance took place at the Wexford Festival in October/November, 2002.
+In October 2024, the opera was performed alongside its famous companion pieces by Massenet and Puccini at the Teatro Regio Turin in alternation over 21 days.
+It was conducted by Guillaume Tourniaire and directed as with the other two operas, by Arnaud Bernard.